LIPO714/PRIME/Readme.md

-# PRIME: Pretrained Representation Learning Model for Irregular Multimodal Electronic Health Records
+# PRIME: Pretraining Model for Patient Representation Learning Using Irregular Multimodal Electronic Health Records

-This repository contains the PyTorch implementation for the paper ”PRIME: Pretrained Representation Learning Model for Irregular Multimodal Electronic Health Records“.
+This repository contains the PyTorch implementation for the paper ”PRIME: Pretraining Model for Patient Representation Learning Using Irregular Multimodal Electronic Health Records“.

 ### Environment